cmelchior/jervis-ffb/docs/architecture.md

 We want to have an independent Rules Engine, so there is a strict separation between "Rules" and "UI".
 This means we do not want to track things in the model layer that are only UI-related.
-This does complicate detecting in-game events though so e.g. knowing when to trigger animations can be a bit tricky.
+This does complicate some things though, like detecting in-game events in order to trigger animations as well as storing links to player and roster sprites.

 The main entry classes for the UI are: